AdobeDocs/experience-manager-65.en/help/sites-developing/spa-getting-started-react.md

 `"aem-clientlib-generator": "^1.4.1",`

-Further details about it can be found [on GitHub here](https://github.com/wcm-io-frontend/aem-clientlib-generator).
+Further details about the [aem-clientlib-generator are available on GitHub](https://github.com/wcm-io-frontend/aem-clientlib-generator).

 >[!CAUTION]
 >